Digital PA, SDI electronic invoicing out of order, national chaos

 Companies and institutions without the possibility of using electronic invoicing services

-They use this service the Revenue Agency, Sogin (the company responsible for the disposal of Italian nuclear plants)the Public Administration (including the Municipalities), the Quirinale, the Istat, the National Anti-Corruption Authority, the Authority for Communications Guarantees, the Superior Council of the Judiciary, the Regulatory Authority for Energy, Networks and the Environment, the Ministry of the Environment, the Welfare Fund for the staff of the Ministry of Economy, the Bank of Italy, the general command of the CarabinieriThe Veneto Regional Councilthe Belluno Dolomites National Park Authority, the Regional Authority for the Right to University Education of Pavia, the regional body for agricultural services of Lombardy and the Regional Agency for the Protection of the Environment of Lombardy, the Accademia della Crusca, the Special Superintendence for the Colosseum, the Sicilian Motorway Consortium, the Maddalena Archipelago National Park, the Regional Authority for the Right to Education of Messina and the Aspromonte National Park Authority, Services of Urbi registry, Municipalities of Lecco, Imperia, Cernusco sul Naviglio, Samarate, Valtellina mountain community of Tirano, union of the hilly municipalities of Vergante, Castellone, Arese, La Spezia, Ortobello, Isola del Giglio, Fiumicino, Falconara Marittima, Foligno, Cagliari , Carbonia, Villaricca, Ischia and Ascoli Piceno.
+They use this service the Revenue Agency, Sogin (the company responsible for the disposal of Italian nuclear plants)the Public Administration (including Municipalities), the Quirinale, Istat, the National Anti-Corruption Authority, the Authority for Communications Guarantees, the Superior Council of the Judiciary, the Regulatory Authority for Energy, Networks and the Environment, the Ministry of the Environment, the Welfare Fund for the staff of the Ministry of Economy, the Bank of Italy, the General Headquarters of the CarabinieriThe Veneto Regional Councilthe Belluno Dolomites National Park Authority, the Regional Authority for the Right to University Education of Pavia, the Regional Agency for Agricultural Services of Lombardy and the Regional Agency for the Protection of the Environment of Lombardy, the Accademia della Crusca, the Special Superintendence for the Colosseum, the Sicilian Motorway Consortium, the Maddalena Archipelago National Park, the Regional Authority for the Right to Education of Messina and the Aspromonte National Park Authority, Services of Urbi registry, Municipalities of Lecco, Imperia, Cernusco sul Naviglio, Samarate, Valtellina mountain community of Tirano, union of the hilly municipalities of Vergante, Castellone, Arese, La Spezia, Ortobello, Isola del Giglio, Fiumicino, Falconara Marittima, Foligno, Cagliari , Carbonia, Villaricca, Ischia and Ascoli Piceno.
 As well as the provincial administrations of Brescia, Lecco, Lodi, Massa Carrara and Macerata.
 And many other institutes and companies.

 Cyber attack on the Digital PA, ransomware

 L'cyber attack to Westpole, a company that provides services to PA Digitale, forced the latter to interrupt its services from 8 December.
-The affected company stated that its entire IT infrastructure was compromised, probably due to a ransomware attack with the encryption of its entire IT infrastructure, which was thus compromised.
+The affected company said its entire IT infrastructure was compromised, likely due to a ransomware attack encrypting its entire IT infrastructure.

 What is Digital PA